<< Yesterday | This Day in Baseball History |

 1993 |

 In front of 42,334 fans at Joe Robbie Stadium in Miami, the Florida Marlins, making their major league debut, defeat the Dodgers, 6-3.
-Joe DiMaggio throws out the ceremonial first pitch, and the team retires uniform number 5 in tribute their late president Carl Barger, the number of his favorite player, fittingly Joe DiMaggio.
+Joe DiMaggio throws out the ceremonial first pitch, and the team retires uniform number 5 in tribute to their late president Carl Barger, the number of his favorite player, fittingly Joe DiMaggio.

 (Ed.
-Note: In 2012, the Marlins took the unusual step of un-retiring a number, allowing Logan Morrison to don the digit in tribute to his dad, whose favorite player was former Royals' third baseman George Brett. -LP) |
+Note: In 2012, the Marlins took the unusual step of un-retiring a number, allowing Logan Morrison to don the digit in tribute to his dad, whose favorite player was George Brett, the former Royals' third baseman. -LP) |

 1993 | On Opening Day, Greg Maddux, signed as a free agent in the offseason, allows no runs and scatters five hits to his former team over 8.1 innings.
 Mike Stanton gets the last two outs in the Braves' 1-0 victory over the Cubs at Wrigley Field. |

-1993 | Eric Fox, inserted into the game as a late-inning defensive replacement, hits a grand-slam in the bottom of the eighth inning, giving the A's an eventual 9-4 Opening Day victory before 43,370 fans at Oakland-Alameda County Coliseum.
-The round tripper will be the outfielder's only homer of the season. |
+1993 | Eric Fox, inserted into the game as a late-inning defensive replacement, hits a grand slam in the bottom of the eighth inning, giving the A's an eventual 9-4 Opening Day victory before 43,370 fans at Oakland-Alameda County Coliseum.
+The round-tripper will be the outfielder's only homer of the season. |

-1997 | At Olympic Stadium, the Rockies set a franchise record with seven home runs, including three by Larry Walker, who is pulled from the game in the eighth inning by Rockies manager Don Baylor.
-The Colorado skipper doesn't want to run up the score against the Expos with his team ahead 15-1. |
+1997 | At Olympic Stadium, the Rockies set a franchise record with seven home runs, including three by Larry Walker, pulled from the game in the eighth inning by Rockies manager Don Baylor.
+The Colorado skipper wanted to avoid running up the score against the Expos with his team ahead 15-1. |

-1998 | After five attempts, the Diamondbacks win their first game in franchise history when Andy Benes pitches seven strong innings, and Matt Williams paces the attack with three hits in the team's 3-2 victory over San Francisco at Bank One Ballpark.
+1998 | After five attempts, the Diamondbacks win their first game in franchise history when Andy Benes pitches seven strong innings, with Matt Williams pacing the attack with three hits in the team's 3-2 victory over San Francisco at Bank One Ballpark.
 Arizona's 0-5 start is the second-longest season-opening losing streak for an expansion team in its first season, surpassed only by the 1962 Mets, who didn't record a victory until their tenth game. |

-2003 | The Royals become the first major league team to begin the season 5-0, en route nine consecutive victories, after losing 100-games the prior year.
+2003 | The Royals become the first major league team to begin the season 5-0, en route to nine consecutive victories after losing 100 games the prior year.
 Runelvys Hernandez, the winner of a coin toss, making him the Opening Day starter, gets his second victory, allowing two hits in seven innings to beat the Indians at Kauffman Stadium, 2-1. |

-2003 | To show support for the U.S. troops in Iraq, the White Sox announce all active military members showing a military ID will be given free admission to most home games at U.S. Cellular Field.
+2003 | The White Sox announce that all active military members will be given free admission to most home games at U.S. Cellular Field to support the U.S. troops in Iraq.
 The free passes will not be available during the Cubs series scheduled for June. |

 2004 | Braves' general manager John Schuerholz announces the team has exercised the option to retain Bobby Cox as the team's manager through the 2005 season.
-The 62 year-old skipper, ninth all-time in managerial wins with 1,906, has won a record 12-consecutive divisional titles. |
+The 62-year-old skipper, ninth all-time in managerial wins with 1,906, has won 12 consecutive divisional titles. |

-2005 |
+2004 |

-2005 | The Royals become the first team since 1901 to overcome a ninth-inning deficit of four runs on Opening Day when they rally to beat the White Sox at Kauffman Stadium, 9-7.
-Kansas City center fielder Carlos Beltran's two-run walk-off homer is the keynote hit in the team's six-run final frame. |
+"This, I’m going to remember for the rest of my life.
+I’m going to live with this.
+Opening Day, a walk-off home run - it doesn’t get any better." - CARLOS BELTRAN, reflecting on his game-winning home run on Opening Day.
+The Royals become the first team since 1901 to overcome a ninth-inning deficit of four runs on Opening Day when they rally to beat the White Sox at Kauffman Stadium, 9-7.
+Kansas City center fielder Carlos Beltran's two-run walk-off homer that bounces off the top of the wall is the keynote hit in the team's six-run final frame. |

-2005 | Johan Santana's streak of 22 straight starts of allowing three or fewer runs comes to an end when the southpaw gets the win in the Twins' 8-4 victory over Seattle at Safeco Field.
-Last season's Cy Young Award winner has the second-longest streak of giving fewer than four runs in consecutive outings, trailing only Dwight Gooden's 24 in 1985. |
+2005 | Johan Santana gets credited for the win in the Twins' 8-4 victory over Seattle at Safeco Field, but the southpaw's streak of 22 straight starts of allowing three or fewer runs ends.
+Last season's Cy Young Award winner has the second-longest span of giving fewer than four runs in consecutive outings, trailing only Dwight Gooden's 24 in 1985. |

 2006 |